Tenali: Economy

 Tenali thrives on trade and agriculture.
-Irrigation in the Western Delta, the region in which the city lies, is supported by water from the Krishna river.
+Irrigation in the Western Delta, the region in which the town lies, is supported by water from the Krishna river.
 Paddy is the major crop cultivated, producing on an average of 22–24 bags per acre.
 Major crops include black gram, maize, and jowar.
 The Tenali Agriculture Market Yard is used for trading and exporting agricultural products.

-The city being a part of the capital region, is recognized as one of the future growth centers.
+The town being a part of the capital region, is recognized as one of the future growth centers.
 It is also a part of the Tenali–Ponnur growth corridor.